wp-plugins/related-youtube-videos/readme.txt

 = 1.6.1 =
 * Plugin Setting: You can now have your own message when no video(s) were found.

-= 1.6.0 =
-* Not a real fix but in case no video can be found include the YouTube request URL into the error message.

-= 1.5.9 =
-* Workaround: In case curl is not install simply try loading calling the YouTube API, no matter if the (officially) required HTTPS wrapper is installed or not.

-= 1.5.7 =
-* Fix of decting the method that shall be used to call the remote YouTube API.

-= 1.5.5 =
-* Behaviour fixed when YT is not returning a single result/video.

 == Upgrade Notice ==